SchmidtDSE/montreal-protocol/doc/qubectalk.md

 ```
 set sales to 90000 mt during year 1
-change import by +5 % / year
+change import by +5 % each year
-change manufacture by +3 % / year during years 6 to 9
+change manufacture by +3 % each year during years 6 to 9
 ```

 Exports are reserved for future use.
 Again, if no stream is specified, it will apply proportionally across sub-streams (domestic manufacturing and imports).